What does Martina mean?

 Martina is a very popular first name for women (#675 out of 4276, Top 16%) and also a very popular last name for both adults and children (#16793 out of 150436, Top 11%).
 (2000 U.S. Census)

-Displayed below is an analysis of the usage of Martina and corresponding names.
-Popular varying forms of Martina (#1662 from current records) rated in the Top 2000 are Marta, Martha (#735 from current records), Martie, Martin, Martine, Marty and Tina (#1477).
-These forms of Martina were at the top of their popularity in the 1960s (average #1004) and have become much less widespread since (#1734, ▼97%), with forms such as Marta becoming less in vogue.
+Which version is better?with its variant forms and related girl names.
+Displayed below is an analysis of the ranking of Martina and corresponding names.
+Popular varying forms of Martina (#1635 from current records) rated in the Top 2000 are Marta, Martha (#791 from current records), Martie, Martin, Martine, Marty and Tina (#1466).
+These forms of Martina were at the top of their popularity in the 1960s (average #1004) and have become much less widespread since (#1736, ▼97%), with forms such as Marta becoming less in vogue.